knetikmedia/knetikcloud-csharp-net20-client/docs/StoreShippingApi.md

 <a name="updateshippingtemplate"></a>
 # **UpdateShippingTemplate**
-> ModelItemTemplateResource UpdateShippingTemplate (string id, ModelItemTemplateResource shippingTemplateResource)
+> ItemTemplateResource UpdateShippingTemplate (string id, ItemTemplateResource shippingTemplateResource)

 Update a shipping template